rickyjmartinez/dont-skip-frontend/README.md

 ## Getting Started

-To get started with Don'tSkip, follow these steps:
+To get started with DontSkip, follow these steps:

 1. Clone this repository to your local machine.
 ```